What Does Relative Risk Reduction Mean

 There's also a growing recognition of the need for more transparent and standardized reporting of clinical trial results.
 This includes reporting both RRR and ARR, along with confidence intervals and other measures of statistical uncertainty.

-Furthermore, advancements in data visualization and communication tools are making it easier to present complex statistical information in a clear and engaging manner.
+To build on this, advancements in data visualization and communication tools are making it easier to present complex statistical information in a clear and engaging manner.
 This can help healthcare providers and patients better understand the potential benefits and risks of different treatment options.

 Tips & Expert Advice